ocaml/ocaml.org/data/is_ocaml_yet/gui.md

 question: Is OCaml GUI Yet?
 answer: Not quite yet, but we're getting there!
 categories:
-  - name: Bogue-counter
+  - name: Frameworks
     status: 🟡
     description: |
-      A bogue counter with an increment an decrement button to update the label.
+      These are libraries written entirely in OCaml.
+It has packages for syndicating content and working with RSS feeds.
     packages:
+      - name: bogue
+      - name: lablgtk
+      - name: lablqml
+      - name: tsdl
+      - name: sfml
+  - name: 3d graphics
+    status: 🟡
+    description: |
+      These are libraries that are for manipulating 3D graphics.
+They offer a wide range of functionalities, including geometric transformations, rendering, shading, and handling user input
+    packages:
+      - name: tgls
+      - name: glMLite
+      - name: irrlicht
+  - name: 2d graphics
+    status: 🟡
+    description: |
+      These libraries provides the necessary functionalities to create and manipulate 2D graphics
+    packages:
+      - name: vg
+      - name: gg
+      - name: async_graphics
+      - name: cairo2
+  - name: Web (Js bindings)
+    status: 🟡
+    description: |
+      These libraries are used to create bindings between OCaml and JavaScript, allowing OCaml code to interact with JavaScript libraries.
+They help in creating web applications using OCaml by providing a bridge between OCaml and JavaScript.
+    packages:
+      - name: chartjs
+  - name: image processing
+    status: 🟡
+    description: |
+      These ibraries provide functionalities to manipulate and process images. offer a range of functionalities for image processing tasks, from basic image manipulation to more complex operations.
+They make OCaml a powerful language for image processing.
+    packages:
+      - name: tsdl-image bimage
+      - name: ocamlsdl2-image
+  - name: Plotting
+    status: 🟡
+    description: |
+      These libraries are used to create visual representations of data.
+They provide functionalities to generate various types of plots, charts, and diagrams
+    packages:
+      - name: plot
+      - name: owl-plot
+      - name: oplot
+      - name: plotty
+      - name: gr
+  - name: Events
+    status: 🟡
+    description: |
+      These libraries are used to handle events, which are signals or occurrences in the program’s environment that require a specific action or response.
+    packages:
+      - name: sel
+      - name: react
+      - name: telemetry
+      - name: note
-      - name: bogue-counter
+      - name: iomux
 ---

 OCaml, traditionally known for its strength in systems programming, formal verification, and as the language of choice for numerous academic endeavors, is steadily maturing in the GUI development landscape.

 With its strong static typing, emphasis on immutability, and excellent performance, it is gradually making a case for itself as a viable alternative to mainstream GUI development languages.

-OCaml has libraries that aid an easy integration and usage of Graphical User Interface (GUI), of which the Bogue library is one of it.
+OCaml has libraries that aid an easy integration and usage of Graphical User Interface (GUI).
+It offers a range of GUI libraries, each with unique features and capabilities.
+These libraries allow developers to create user interfaces for their applications

-## About Bogue

-Bogue is an all-purpose GUI (Graphical user interface) library for ocaml, with animations, written from scratch in ocaml, based on SDL2.

-It can be used to add interactivity to any program.
-Can work within an already existing event loop, for instance to add GUI elements to a game.
-Uses GPU acceleration (thanks to the SDL2 renderer library), which makes it quite fast.
-Can deal with several windows.

-Bogue is themable, and does not try to look like your desktop.
-Instead, it will look the same on every platform.
-Graphics output is scalable (without need to recompile), and hence easily adapts to Hi-DPI displays.
-Predefined animations (slide-in, fade-in, fade-out, rotate).
-Built-in audio mixer.
-Works with mouse, touchscreen, and even TAB focusing

-Programming with bogue is easy if you're used to GUIs with widgets, layouts, callbacks, and of course it has a functional flavor. ​It uses Threads when non-blocking reactions are needed.

-## Features
+## Want to Help?

-Some of the features of the Bogue library are:

-### Widgets

-Widgets are the building bricks, responsible for graphic elements that respond to events (mouse, touchscreen, keyboard, etc.).

-### Layouts

-widgets can be combined in various ways into layouts.
-For instance, a check box followed by a text label is a common layout.

-Some of the examples of GUIs created with the Bogue library are listed below:
+Check out our GitHub repo and contribute there.